nagarro-dv/react-native-zoom-us-bridge/README.md

 | meetingError         | Error - Meeting ended with error             |
 | waitingRoomActive    | Error - Meeting waiting room is active       |

+## Frequently Asked Questions
+### Can Zoom SDK Bridge join a meeting created from other zoom apps?
+Yes, as long as waiting room is turned off (iOS only), and user does not need to login.

+### Can Zoom SDK Bridge create a meeting?
+Yes.

+### Can Zoom SDK Bridge start a meeting?
+Yes, as long as the user matches the user whom created the meeting.

+### Can Zoom SDK Bridge join a meeting that have waiting room?
+No, not currently (iOS only).
+Android does support waiting room.

+### Can Zoom SDK Bridge use Zoom's custom UI?
+No, not currently.

+### Why is there event listener if startMeeting and joinMeeting already returns result?
+The result returned from startMeeting and joinMeeting are simple status that indicate if the command was executed successfully or not.
+The actual meeting joined status might not be available until a few seconds later.
+Always rely on the meetingJoined listener to determine if meeting have been joined successfully.

+### Can user login to zoom via Zoom SDK Bridge?
+No, not currently.
+At the moment Zoom SDK Bridge uses SDK App Key and JWT App Key.

+### Does user account need to be in the same account as App SDK/JWT?
+Yes.

 ## Errors
 [See Common Errors Here](COMMON_ERRORS.md)